What is abstract class?

 An abstract class is not complete and its implementation is completed by sub-classes.

-Note that an abstract class may or may not contain any abstract methods(explained below) but if a class contains even one abstract method, it should be declared abstract.
+Note that an abstract class may or may not contain any abstract methods(explained below) but if a class contains even one abstract method, it should be declared abstract

 Many developers question when to use abstract class.
 Abstract class should be used in following conditions.

-• While creating classes we do not know the complete implementation of a class, it should be marked as abstract and let child classes provide the functionality.
+- While creating classes we do not know the complete implementation of a class, it should be marked as abstract and let child classes provide the functionality.

-• Functionality depends on sub-classes.
+- Functionality depends on sub-classes.

 Example, consider a class Vehicle having a drive method.
 This class is extended by Car, Truck, Train classes.

 Each of these would have different implementation of drive method.
-Hence, it is better to create this method as abstract.
+Hence, it is better to create this method asabstract

-• If we want that our class should always be extended or sub-classed before use, it should be marked as abstract.
+Therefore, class Vehicle will also be abstract. - If we want that our class should always be extended or sub-classed before use, it should be marked as abstract.

 A method which does not have an implementation or a body is an abstract method.
 An abstract method can be declared in an abstract class or an interface.